4XO: History

-During the 1990s, 4XO became 4XO Gold, and reverted to playing a "Solid Gold" mix of music.
+During the 1990s, 4XO became 4XO Gold and reverted to playing a "Solid Gold" mix of music.
 For a number of years, 4XO struggled to maintain a stable, well-rating breakfast show.

-In 1994 Radio Otago started new radio station in Mosgiel called Mosgiel FM.
-The station broadcast on 95.4FM and coverage including Mosgiel and Taieri Plains.
-Programming was limited to a local breakfast show with the 4XO program aired on this station outside of breakfast.
-The purpose of this station was to provide 4XO coverage in the Mosgiel and Taieri area where reception was limited on the main frequency.
-The local station was closed down in approximately 1997 when it proved financially unviable and the 95.4 frequency was used to broadcast 4XO at all times.
+In 1994 Radio Otago started a new radio station in Mosgiel called Mosgiel FM.
+Broadcasting on 95.4 MHz, its purpose was to air 4XO programming with a local breakfast show opt-out for Mosgiel and the Taieri Plains.
+The local operation was shut down in 1997, with the transmitter used to broadcast 4XO at all times.

-Mark Bunting joined the station in 1997, and the format was changed to be that of a contemporary adult station, similar to 98 More FM at the time.
+Mark Bunting joined the station in 1997, and the format was changed to be that of an adult contemporary station, similar to 98 More FM at the time.
 This was shortly prior to Radio Otago being sold to RadioWorks.
-He left after around 2 years, seemingly frustrated with the management's decision to aim for an older audience to avoid direct competition with 98 More FM.
+Bunting left after around two years, seemingly frustrated with the management's decision to aim for an older audience to avoid direct competition with 98 More FM.